-Jeff Whyman ceramics are inspired by nature, including the shells he collects.
-His vessels, teapots, and plates retain a semblance of function but are really sculptures.
+Jeff Whyman's ceramics are inspired by nature, including the shells he collects.
+His vessels, teapots, and plates retain a semblance of function but are sculptures.
 His spouts are twisted, his vases sag and tilt, and his plates are rife with lumpy accretions.

-Unlike Voulkos, who added and subtracted elements to his pieces over time, Whyman creates his works all in one moment while the clay is still wet.
-He uses the wheel to throw his vessels and spontaneously adds materials as sea glass, Chinese crystals, mineral oxides, metal nails, and wood ash to make forms that call to mind rock formations and what one might find on the ocean floor.
+Unlike Voulkos, who added and subtracted elements to his pieces over time, Whyman created his works all in one moment while the clay was still wet.
+He used the wheel to throw his vessels and spontaneously added materials such as sea glass, Chinese crystals, mineral oxides, metal nails, and wood ash to make forms that call to mind rock formations and what one might find on the ocean floor.

 Whyman lives and works in Delray Beach, and this is one of a continuing series of exhibitions of work by artists in the area.